 Eagle Ridge Conference Center

 The facilities at Eagle Ridge Conference Center are a venue for meetings, conventions, and events of all types.
-The center offers meeting spaces from small conference rooms to a 200+ seat auditorium.
-Eagle Ridge also has overnight accommodations, professional catering services, video conferencing and professional training staff on site.
-See the website at eagleridge.hindscc.edu to learn more about Eagle Ridge Conference Center or contact by calling 601.857.7100.
+The center offers over 10,000 square feet of meeting spaces from small conference rooms to a 200+ seat auditorium.
+Eagle Ridge also has overnight accommodations in the form of 48 hotel rooms.
+Professional catering services are available for all functions.
+Video conferencing and professional training staff are also on site.
+See the website at eagleridge.hindscc.edu to learn more about Eagle Ridge Conference Center or contact 601.857.7100.